SahajaThota/WouldYouRather/README.md

 - **Frontend**: HTML, CSS, JavaScript.
 - **Email Integration**: Emailjs - for seamless email functionalities within the game.
+- **Website Tour**: Intro.js is to create a guided tour of website.

 ## Setup and Deployment Instructions